Click Here To Schedule A Consultation

 Can acne treatments make acne worse?
 Why is my acne getting worse with treatment?

-Consulting with board-certified dermatologist Dr. Green is the easiest way to learn which skincare ingredients would be best for resolving your acne breakouts and the correct way to deliver those active ingredients in your skincare routine.
+Acne typically requires medical intervention for effective treatment, and treatment is not always fast.
+Patients experiencing a breakout can come into the office for acne surgery, where Dr. Green will clear clogged pores and inject inflammatory lesions with corticosteroid to reduce inflammation.
+Inflamed lesions will typically shrink after a few days of treatment.
+At home, patients can use benzoyl peroxide spot treatments to dry out acne lesions and kill acne-causing bacteria on the skin’s surface.
+However, consulting with a board-certified dermatologist like Dr. Green is the fastest way to resolve acne.
 Dr. Green is an internationally renowned, board-certified dermatologist with a special interest in helping patients with acne-prone skin understand their skin condition, get the right treatment, and achieve healthy, smooth, clear skin.
 Her line of specially formulated skincare products, MGSKINLABS, Inc., carries a three-step Acne Kit containing the essential skincare products for achieving and maintaining a clear complexion.
+After careful evaluation, Dr. Green will create a treatment plan to fight your acne and help you achieve clear, radiant skin.

-How to get started with acne treatment today
+How do I start with acne treatment today?

-Dr. Michele Green in New York City is a board-certified cosmetic dermatologist who is internationally renowned for her holistic approach to treating active breakouts and residual acne scars, with over two and a half decades of experience treating some of the most discerning men and women from around the globe.
-She has a particular interest in helping patients who struggle with acne achieve a healthy, clear complexion and has developed a line of specially formulated skincare products- MGSKINLABS, Inc., that includes topical acne treatments designed for acne-prone skin.
+Dr. Michele Green in New York City is a board-certified cosmetic dermatologist who is internationally renowned for her holistic approach to treating active breakouts and residual acne scars.
+Dr. Green holds over two and a half decades of experience treating some of the most discerning men and women from around the globe.
+She has a particular interest in helping patients who struggle with acne achieve a healthy, clear complexion and has developed a line of specially formulated skincare products, MGSKINLABS, Inc., that includes topical acne treatments designed for acne-prone skin.
 Dr. Green takes the time to understand the underlying factors that are contributing to the presence of acne, designing acne treatment protocols that have been customized to address the specific skin concerns of each patient.
-Her dedication to her patients and her expertise is reflected by the fact that she is consistently voted as one of New York’s best dermatologists by Castle Connolly, Super Doctors, and New York Magazine.
+Her dedication to her patients and expertise is reflected in the fact that she is consistently voted as one of New York’s best dermatologists by Castle Connolly, Super Doctors, New York Magazine, and The New York Times.
 To get started with a customized acne treatment plan, please call the NYC office of Dr. Michele Green at 212-535-3088 or contact us online today to schedule a consultation.

 Related Topics